 When you’re creating your on-the-road budget, over-budget because things are going to come up that you didn’t think about before you hit the road.

-Since you’re going to be in new places, you’re going to want to explore and some of the things you’ll want to see will cost money.
+Since you’re going to be in new places when you’re full-time RV living, you’re going to want to explore and some of the things you’ll want to see will cost money.
 Price some of the types of attractions you like and get an idea of how much the average cost is going to be for each outing and then figure out how often each month you’re going to go out and do something that costs money.

 For us, we do a date day and then we have big family activities 2 or 3 times a month.

 Making Money on the Road

 One of the biggest things that hold people back from hitting the road is the fear of not being able to make money on the road.